lammps/learning/src/setting_up_simulations.rst

 That's it.
 Nowhere are interaction between atoms defined.
 As such they do not interact with one another.
 Let's change that.

-Edit the `in.lmp` file with the following lines between the `mass` and `write_data` commands:
+Edit the `in.lmp` file by adding the following lines between the `mass` and `write_data` commands:

 .. code-block:: LAMMPS